 - Professional Liability Insurance.
 This type of insurance can help provide financial protection for companies and professionals if a client alleges their work is inadequate or they committed a negligent act.

 Business ambitions shouldn’t be put on hold out of fear.
 It takes some risk and a lot of guts to pursue a sole proprietorship, and with the right support, it can be done confidently.
+Sole proprietors and self-employed people have unique insurance needs.
 With that said, don’t leave finances at risk and consider finding the right insurance that the business can afford and that offers the right coverage for your business.

 Ready to be find the right insurance provider?
 Acrisure’s robust, AI-powered technology will take the important factors and financial concerns you may have and help you find an insurance provider that is right for your business.
 Contact us today to learn more about your options and how you can help protect your sole proprietorship from costly risks.